 Weight of your backpack

 Remember that for long trips you need to take a tent with you.
 They are certainly not that light and, given that carrying half of your weight on your back may not be the best option, you should try to pack your meals as light as possible.
+For the top ultralight backpack, check our reviews to help you with choices.

 Nutrition of the food